 If you have been diagnosed with Atrial Fibrillation (AFib), you may be looking for tips on how to stop AFib episodes naturally.
-Luckily, with a few dietary changes and a well-planned AFib diet plan, you may be able to reduce the number of AFib attacks you experience.
+Luckily, with certain dietary changes and a well-planned AFib diet plan, you may be able to reduce the number of AFib attacks you experience.

-AFib affects up to 6 million adults in the United States and approximately 34 million people worldwide.
+AFib is a very common disorder.
+It affects up to 6 million adults in the United States and approximately 34 million people worldwide.
 It is the most prevalent heart arrhythmia.
-Many people with AFib are at a higher risk of death and disability due to stroke and heart failure.
+Many people with AFib are at a higher risk of death and disability as it increases the risk of stroke and heart failure.

 Afib symptoms may include: